philzook58/philzook58.github.io/_posts/2022-12-11-datalog-theorem-harrop.md

 Datalog does not _really_ support either of Horn or Harrop, but can handle restrictions.

-The issue with horn clauses is the universal quantifier.
-It isn't a universal quantifier, really it is a  [Bounded Quantifiers](https://en.wikipedia.org/wiki/Bounded_quantifier) which is a much weaker notion.
-What s kind of interesting is that the bound reltation for the quantifier is mutaly recursively defined, and not necessarily some a priori fixed range.
+The issue with horn clauses is the universal quantifier in D formula.
+It isn't a full universal quantifier.
+It is more like a  [Bounded Quantifiers](https://en.wikipedia.org/wiki/Bounded_quantifier) which is a much weaker notion.
+What s kind of interesting is that the bound relation for the quantifier is mutually recursively defined, and not necessarily some a priori fixed range.

 ```
 G ::= True | A | G ∧ G | G ∨ G | ∃τ x, G
 D ::= A | G ⊃ D | D ∧ D | ∀x y z..:G, D
 ```

 This is all basically non surprising.
 D formula can be expanded into a normal form expected by a typical datalog engine.
-Souffle datalog supports the or operator in rule bodys as `;` and multiheaded conjunction rules `,`.
+Souffle datalog supports the [disjunction operator](https://souffle-lang.github.io/rules#disjunction) in rule bodys as `;` and [multiheaded conjunction](https://souffle-lang.github.io/rules#multiple-heads) rules `,`.

 Goals correspond to reasonable queries you can make over a database.
 Existentials are variables in the query, and the query can be expanded into [disjunctive normal form](https://en.wikipedia.org/wiki/Disjunctive_normal_form).
 You can also turn goals into rules via introducing a `proven` predicate.
-Then Goals G can be expanded into
+Then a goal G can be expanded into clauses producing thi predicate

 ```souffle
 // exists x, g(x)